apicco/frap/README.md

 `mobile_fraction = my_frap.mf()`

 The input parameters are the same of `Frap().fit()`, with the same defaults.
-The half time of a frap experiment is measured with
+The half time of a FRAP experiment is measured with